Hated It

 I want to do my part, but I want my part to be based off of fair and interest-free science.
 I don't want to be "inspired" by Al Gore into making phony green purchases- like a hybrid car with their short-lived lead batteries.
 I'm not donating money to the "dwindling" ice caps while my neighborhood falls apart.
 Let's get real, educate ourselves, and stop falling prey to overinflated data.

 Barry's Response - Good points.
-Prioritization of resource-allocation is of prime importance.
-Gore did introduce to the masses a new set of ideals to which some resources can be directed, in the form of research for instance.
-The grand wholesale policy and consumer behaviour modifications, however, are only partially justified.
-As time wears on we shall strike a balance.
+Resource allocation needs to be prioritized.
+Gore did introduce to the masses a new set of ideals to which some resources can be directed, in the form of

 Search this site for more information now.